Country music star rethinks gun control stance after Las Vegas shooting

 “I’ve been a proponent of the 2nd Amendment my entire life,” wrote Keeter.
 “Until the events of last night.
 I cannot express how wrong I was.
 We actually have members of our crew with CHL licenses, and legal firearms on the bus.
 They were useless."

-The musician, who feared he would not live through the massacre, said the crew members could not access their own firearms during the shooting — which killed 59 people and injured at least 500 more — because police may have mistaken them for attackers.
+The musician, who feared he would not live through the massacre, said the crew members could not access their own firearms during the shooting — which killed at least 59 people and injured at least 527 more — because they were worried police might mistake them for attackers.

 "Enough is enough," wrote the the Texas-based musician.
 Sunday night's shooting, he said, was his wake-up call about the need for stricter gun control laws across the country.